evomimic/map-narratives/docs/drafts/DAHN.md

     - Reflect on past Dances, unfulfilled Promises, and emerging tensions

 6. **Governance Participation**
-    - View, propose, and vote within Collective Cells
+    - View, propose, and vote within Agent Spaces
     - Step into or rotate roles defined in your Governance Scaffolds
     - Track amendment histories and evolving governance patterns